meilisearch/strapi-plugin-meilisearch/README.md

 The index `product` has both the entries of shoes and shirts.
 If the index `product` has `350` documents in Meilisearch, it is not possible to know how many of them are from `shoes` or `shirts`.

-When removing `shoes` or `shirts` from Meilisearch, both are removed as it would require to much processing to only remove one.
+When removing `shoes` or `shirts` from Meilisearch, both are removed as it would require too much processing to only remove one.
 You can still re-index only one after that.

 <p align="center">Example with two single types:</p>
 <p align="center">